TECH4DX/MLops-Tools/README.md

 $ kubectl apply -f mlops/install.yaml -n argo
 ```

+**Optional:** Download the latest Argo CLI from official [releases page](https://github.com/argoproj/argo-workflows/releases/latest) which includes the guide on setting up.

 ## Configure Artifact Repository
 To run Argo workflows that use artifacts, such as `Mnist` we are running, you must configure and use an artifact repository.
 Argo supports any S3 compatible artifact repository such as AWS, GCS ( Google Cloud Storage ) and Minio.
 We all used `GCS` in our examples:
 1. Create a bucket and name it `mlops-example-bucket` from the GCP Console (https://console.cloud.google.com/storage/browser).